johnnyho197/Blog-site/README.md

 ## Usage

-1. Start the development server: `npm run dev` in client directory and `npm run start`
+1. Start the website: `npm run dev` in client directory and `npm run start` in server directory
 3. Create an account, write your first post, and explore the blog site!